LoginRadius/docs/content/tutorial/node-js/index.md

 The tutorial lets you implement LoginRadius user registration, login, profile, and log out in your Node.js based application.

-> You must have Node.js installed, and the minimum supported version is 10.0.0.
+> **Note:** You must have Node.js installed, and the minimum supported version is 10.0.0.
 >
 > New to Node.Js?
 Check out [this reference](https://nodejs.org/en/about/).